In Depth Baby Product Reviews Led by a Pediatrician

 How to Pick the Best Breast Pump

-Choosing the right breast pump can be a challenging decision; there are so many brands and styles!
-Even if your seasoned friends swear by their favorites, it's essential to recognize that your pumping journey may differ from theirs.
-Finding the one that suits your needs can help in your breastfeeding or breastmilk efforts.
+Choosing the right breast pump can be a challenging decision.
+Even if your seasoned friends swear by their favorites, it's essential to recognize that your pumping journey may differ.
+I did not like the pump my sister swore by, and struggled with regular pumping because it hurt.

 The Medela Harmony is designed for single-breast pumping.
 It's not a double pump, so you can only use it on one breast at a time.